 This fern was last seen in New York on Iona Island in the Hudson River in 1954.
 There are other historical records from the 1800s from Highlands, NY and the northern tip of Manhattan.
 The genus name refers to the marginal sori (cheilos=marginal and anthos=flower) and the specific name refers to the woolly leaf stalks.

-All of the historical locations were surveyed, yet no plants were found.
+All of the historical locations were surveyed and the plant has only been found at one location.
 There does seem to be potential habitat at a few of the historical locations and in adjacent areas.
-This provides hope that this plant is indeed persisting somewhere within the state.
-More survey work is needed to determine if this plant might be located somewhere within the state.
+This provides hope that this plant is indeed persisting in greater numbers within the state.

-Four of the six historical records have been extirpated and no current records have been found.
+Four of the six historical records have been extirpated and only one current occurrence exists.

 Habitat modeling could be done on the preferred rock outcrops of this fern so more potential sites could be surveyed.
 A visit to known populations located in adjacent states may help narrow down the potential habitat.

 A fern of cliffs and rock outcrops, often in areas where traces of lime are found within the rock (New York Natural Heritage Program 2004).
 Rocky slopes and ledges, on a variety of substrates including limestone and graninte (Flora of North America 1993).
 Cliffs and shale outcrops, mostly in subacid soil (Gleason and Cronquist 1991).
 Dry rocky ledges (Cobb 1984).
 Cliffs and rocky slopes or gravelly banks (Fernald 1970).